-Julie L. Fieber is a Principal at Cotchett, Pitre & McCarthy, LLP, practicing in a wide range of civil litigation areas including environmental claims with an emphasis on groundwater contamination, complex commercial disputes, personal injury and construction defects.
+Julie L. Fieber is a partner at Cotchett, Pitre & McCarthy, LLP, practicing in a wide range of civil litigation areas including environmental claims with an emphasis on groundwater contamination, complex commercial disputes, personal injury and construction defects.
 Julie has over twenty years’ experience in high stakes litigation at both the state and federal level.

 Julie is active in the community, serving as a mentor with BALIF (Bay Area Lawyers for Individual Freedom).
 She has also been involved in various pro bono housing matters working with the Legal Aid Society of San Mateo County.
 Julie is a past recipient of the Fair Shake Award from the Western Center on Law and Poverty in recognition of her excellent work on Cruz v.
 Sierra Corporate Management, a class action on behalf of low-income residents of a Redwood City mobile home park over illegal and fraudulent rental practices by the park owner.